 Even those of us who trim our split ends regularly and sleep with a humidifier on can see frizz and flyaways in the mirror this time of year.
-That’s because winter elements (and your adorable wool hat) can poach moisture from your hair and scalp, making you look less coiffed than you’d care to.
+That’s because the outdoor elements can poach moisture from your hair and scalp, making you look less coiffed than you’d care to.

 This is a luminizer for your locks.
 The editorial hair stylist and formulator, Mordechai Alvow, gets amazing results with this blend of sesame, coconut, Roman chamomile, and other light oils.
 You warm up a few drops in your hands and run them over your pre- or post-styled hair.
 You’ll get gloss, dimensionality, and total polish with zero buildup, and seriously wonder how you lived without it.

 If you suspect your hair is one flyaway from getting you a finger-wagging from your stylist (or mother), this uber-nourishing hair mask is for you.
-It taps the restorative power of rahua nut oil (loaded with omega-9 that your hair will drink in), as well as quinoa protein (it’s the year for it, after all) to strengthen and protect your hair.
-Use it once to see a difference, and weekly for better behaving hair on an on-going basis.
+It taps the restorative power of rahua nut oil (loaded with omega-9, which your hair will drink in), as well as quinoa protein to strengthen and protect your hair.
+Use it once to see a difference, and weekly for better-behaving hair on an ongoing basis.

 Healthy hair that’s fallen off the wagon—like with too many hair-breaking blowouts or ponytails—can benefit from this treatment conditioner.
 Its fortifying soy proteins make your hair heartier and the replenishing babassu seed and avocado oils will allow you to comb hair out, and blow it out, and flatten it out without worrying if you’re also ruining it.